wbnns/awesome-base/README.md

 ## Contributions

-This is a community-curated list of Base-related links.
+This is a list of Base-related links.
 If you have a link that you would like to add, please open a pull request.
 Please try to match or improve upon the format of the existing entries.

 Links that are inactive, outdated, or no longer relevant may be removed at any time.